What is it?

 Schedule Breakdown

-Mendeloff runs on a Q4 call schedule.
+Mendeloff runs on a Q4 long call schedule.

 During the week,